isabella232/advertising-cloud.en/help/dsp/introduction/features/cross-device-solutions.md

 ### Enable People-Based Attribution Measurement

-If you would like to activate cross-device attribution measurement, contact your [!DNL Adobe] account manager.
+If you would like to activate cross-device attribution measurement, contact your [!DNL Adobe] account team.
 For [!DNL Adobe Device Co-op] accounts, you'll need to provide your signed [!DNL Adobe Device Co-op] contract and Experience Cloud [!DNL Organization ID] (formerly called [!DNL IMS org ID]).

 To see if an advertiser account is configured to use a device graph for attribution measurement: